slds-lmu/i2ml/content/chapters/08_tuning/08-04-tuning-advanced.md

 ---
 title: "Chapter 08.04: Advanced Tuning Techniques"
-weight: 8001
+weight: 8004
 ---
-Besides grid search and random search there are several more advanced techniques for Hyperparameter optimization.
+Besides grid search and random search there are several more advanced techniques for hyperparameter optimization.
 In this section we focus on model based optimization methods such as Bayesian optimization.
-Furthermore we look into multi-fidelity methods such as the hyperband algorithm.
+Furthermore, we look into multi-fidelity methods such as the hyperband algorithm.

 <!--more-->